Dr. Daniel HummelAssistant Professor of Political Science

 Ph.D.
 Florida Atlantic University, Boca Raton, 2013

-He has been active on several research projects regarding minorities, political involvement and prejudice.
 He has also been actively attending conferences over the past few years.
-He has attended the Southeastern Conference for Public Administration, Social Equity Leadership Conference, Western Social Science Association Conference and the Public Administration Theory Network Conference.
-He presented papers at these conferences on topics ranging from grassroots conflict resolution to democratic taxation.
+He has attended the Southeastern Conference for Public Administration, Social Equity Leadership Conference, Western Social Science Association Conference, Western Political Science Association Conference, Pacific Northwest Political Science Association Conference and the Public Administration Theory Network Conference.
+He presented papers at these conferences on topics ranging from immigration to democratic taxation.

 Please check out Professor Hummel's complete ISU Curriculum Vitae.